 Autumn McDonald (@Autumn_McDo) is the director of New America CA—the largest hub of New America—which is focused on promoting locally-grown efforts, grounded in economic equity, in which innovation and compelling storytelling yield transformative solutions for our most marginalized community members.
 She has nearly two decades of experience working with foundations, nonprofit organizations, and government agencies on strategy, advocacy, and civic innovation.
 Her work has focused on coalition building and innovative problem solving in service of social justice.

 Youngmoo Kim (@youngmoo) is Director of the Expressive and Creative Interaction Technologies (ExCITe) Center and Professor of Electrical and Computer Engineering at Drexel University in Philadelphia.
 His research group, the Music & Entertainment Technology Laboratory (MET-lab) focuses on the machine understanding of audio, particularly for music information retrieval.
 Other areas of active research at MET-lab include human-machine interfaces and robotics for expressive interaction, analysis-synthesis of sound, and K-12 outreach for engineering, science, and mathematics education.

 Sponsorship Opportunities and Volunteering

-Please contact us by email for information about sponsorship, and volunteer opportunities.
+As we plan our next events, please contact us by email for information about sponsorship, and upcoming volunteer opportunities.